How the schemes work for businesses

 Auditors help ensure ACPs and Scheme Participants comply with the ESS and PDRS requirements and obligations.
 They are typically engaged directly by ACPs and Scheme Participants, however IPART can also engage auditors to audit ACPs and Scheme Participants.

-To conduct an audit under the ESS and PDRS, you must be a member of the Audit Services Panel.
-To do this you must meet certain requirements.
-Auditors that are currently members of the Audit Services Panel for the ESS will be able to complete audits under the PDRS.
+Current members of the Audit Services Panel can complete audits under both the ESS and the PDRS.
+To become a member of the Audit Services Panel you must meet certain requirements.
 More information on how to become an Audit Services Panel member, including auditor requirements, is provided on our Join the audit panel page.